 However, if you’d prefer a more accessible option you can drive up the Great Alpine Road to Diamantina Hut (just before Mt Hotham) where the 11km Razorback Ridge Track will take you across the photogenic ridgeline and up to the summit.

-Two kilometres below the summit is Federation Hut, which hosts several campsites and is a beautiful place to park yourself for the night before the trip back to the car.
+2km below the summit is Federation Hut, which hosts several campsites and is a beautiful place to park yourself for the night before the trip back to the car.

 2. The Bluff